-Each clinic is a little different and some are offering phone visits and video visits.
+Each clinic is a little different and many are offering video visits.
 Your care team will talk through your options and you can decide together what will be best for you and your child.
 Please be sure your MyKidsChart account is working, if you have one, or sign up for an account now!
-Having a MyKidsChart will enable you to communicate with your provider and prepare you for a video visit, if scheduled.
+Having MyKidsChart will enable you to communicate with your provider and prepare you for a video visit, if scheduled.

 I’m going to do a video visit with my child’s provider. what should I do to prepare?

 First, download the MyKidsChart app, and make sure that you are able to sign into your MyKidsChart account.
 If you don’t have an account, sign up here!
-Then, download the Zoom app.
-We also recommend testing your connection before your visit once the app is installed.
+We also recommend testing your connection before your visit.

-We know schedules and routines can be a little unpredictable right now, but please try to find a quiet, comfortable spot at home where you and your child can have the appointment.
+We know schedules and routines can be unpredictable, but please try to find a quiet, comfortable spot at home where you and your child can have the appointment.
 Please avoid doing your visit in the car, in the grocery store, etc. We want to make sure that your video visit is as productive as possible!